Mariano-Ryser/2ky-Jazz/README.md

 - Home: Mariano page no. 1
 - About: Efrat page no. 2
 - Zeitplan: Patrick page no. 3
-- Contact us + Anmeldung: Jacqueline page no. 4
+- Anmeldung: Jacqueline page no. 4
 - Lektionen: Ksenija page no. 5